Faith Deconstruction

 The pressure to forgive and forget the hurtful and/or coercive behaviours may eventually be outweighed by the ache of relentless minimisation and betrayal.
 Knowing there is someone safe, who understands how a life of religious devotion can be hard to separate from an offensive or even abusive system, can feel lifesaving.

-Janine is committed to support those feeling traumatised or numb, carrying burdens of pain, shame and fear, as they contemplate the future of their faith.
+Janine is committed to support those on the Central Coast and beyond feeling traumatised or numb, carrying burdens of pain, shame and fear, as they contemplate the future of their faith.